ZZ Plant Propagation is quite simple, and if you know the methods, you can multiply one of the most loved houseplants into many with ease.

 Note: You will see much better results in temperature around 70-85 F (20-30 C).

-The ZZ leaf propagation method will test your patience, and it’ll take time to grow into a new plant, but that’s an easy way:
+The ZZ leaf propagation method will test your patience, and it’ll take time to grow into a new plant, but that’s an easy way too:

 - Snip off a few healthy leaves with 2 inches of stems attached to each of them.

-- Let the cut ends heal for some hours or one day so that they form a callus.
+- Let the cut ends heal for several hours or up to a couple of days so that they form a callus.